Tips for Teen Skincare: Microbiome of your Skin

 So why do we care about the skin microbiome?
 Well, just like that city, if things get out of balance, a lot can go wrong.
 Imagine if there are only 3 places to get food, but thousands of humans that needed to buy food?
 What if there is no organization to the traffic?
 What if criminals come into the city?
 Then the city is not safe, and bad things can happen.
 Our skin is somewhat similar, except we are talking about a balance of GOOD bacteria, fungi, viruses, bugs, and yeast living in harmony with their surroundings.
 These organisms actually help maintain the skin barrier and keep BAD bacteria, fungi, and yeast out of our skin.

 Every day we do things that impact our skin’s natural microbiota: we wash our hands frequently or put anti-perspirant in our armpits (which are designed to stay damp).
 We brush our teeth, and the toothpaste gets on the skin around our mouth.
 I’m not suggesting that we don’t want to continue these hygiene practices, but it’s important to make sure that we are choosing products that keep our skin strong.
+We want to find the right facial moisturizer for dry skin; a gentle facial cleanser; and a calming face mask.

 Water is one of the most important ingredients to support the microbiome of our skin.
 Think again of that community and imagine if there was no water supply for weeks.
 How would the people drink or how would the food grow?
 Our skin is just as dependent on water; that hydration helps the enzymes in our skin make fats and proteins so that it can function properly.
+That's where finding the optimal face cream comes in; we want a non-comedogenic face cream that will hydrate our skin while nourishing our skin microbiome.

 Bottom line is that our skin is a complex structure with its own functional and unique environment.
 Everything that we can do to support this environment promotes the health and support of all of the good organisms that live on our skin; and these good organisms are what keep out those bad organisms and help our skin stay strong and balanced.